esesmuedgars/IdeaKit/README.md

 Extra!
 Extra!
 Read all about it!
 Under the Interactive umbrella, in Mobile division, we have multiple teams delivering various software applications.
 In my opinion, recent activity indicates that we're shifting towards a developer community mindset.
 There has been less of "I'm a developer, it's not my job to do anything besides programming" mentality.
 Individuals are creating My Accenture posts, brown bags are held where knowledge is shared and [Arkadzi Daniyelian](mailto:arkadzi.daniyelian@accenture.com) gets a chance to brag about [Channel 4](https://apps.apple.com/gb/app/all-4-watch-live-on-demand/id432494037).

-There is a lot information available - release notes, newsletters, blog posts, articles, tutorials, presentations, podcasts, etc., I believe you could benefit from a collective list of hand-picked items that I commit to bundle and deliver at your doorstep on a monthly basis.
+There is a lot information available - release notes, newsletters, blog posts, articles, tutorials, presentations, podcasts, etc., I believe you could benefit from a collective list of hand-picked items that I commit to bundle and deliver at your digital doorstep on a monthly basis.

-Subject to change
 This is a pilot and viewing statistics will be used to determine the fate of the newsletter.
 It would be beneficial for me to dedicate all this time for a single person to visit a pair of topics.
 As long as everyone reads a topic, I'd say we're good.
+You directly impact if newsletter is here to stay.

+**NB!** Timeline and concept is subject to change.

 ## Tutorials